saumitra1993/accern/README.md

     3) Angular-inview (directive to notify when a section is inside/outside the viewport

-    4) The Zendesk embeddable code enabling the widget. (the Support button at bottom-right
+    4) The Zendesk embeddable code enabling the widget. (the Support button at bottom-right)

 Note:-

-    1) The tabs "Home","Company","Resources" and "Contact" has been covered.
+    1) The tabs "Home","Company","Resources" and "Contact" have been covered.
 The login tab was leading on a different layout and hence not covered.

     2) The download links and external links are not wired to their respective locations since it seemed unnecessary.